nasosi/InkRadix/README.md

 There are several ways to install InkRadix:

 ## Option 1: Easiest
-If you have Windows version 10 1803 or later, you can install easily with:
+If you have Windows version 10 1803 or later (very likely), you can install easily with:
 1. Open a Command Prompt
 2. Execute the following command:
 ```